johgh/geekstuff/_posts/cli/2010-10-10-bashcommands.markdown

     $ scp -r mylocaldir user@10.0.16.29:/home/user
 {% endhighlight %}

-SSH login without password and scp autocompletion (with zsh) : {% highlight sh %}
+ssh login without password and scp autocompletion (with zsh) : {% highlight sh %}
     # do not enter a passphrase when prompted
     $ ssh-keygen